sadstag/Galree/doc/setup.md

 [google cloud console](https://console.cloud.google.com/), you'll give it in configuration as _GCPProjectId_.

-[setup google identity](setupGoogleIdentity) to allow admin front to log in site admin users.
+[setup google identity](./setupGoogleIdentity.md) to allow admin front to log in site admin users.

+[setup an API key](./setupApiKey.md) for the admin front to query google services.

 ## Locally